-How often you should replace your air filters can depend on the following:
+How often you have to change the air filters might depend on the following:

 - Air filter model

-- Overall indoor air quality
+- Total indoor air quality

 - Number of pets